Grools/grools-application/README.md

 ### Usage from shell script

-Two shell scripts are available to grab annotations from MicroScope or Uniprot using UniPathway or Genome Properties as prior-knowledge, respectively.
+Two shell scripts are available to grab annotations from MicroScope or UniProt using UniPathway or Genome Properties as prior-knowledge, respectively.

 Shell scripts are easy to use.
 Once grools-application is build, you have to provide:
 - the path to the jar file